EDITORIALS | EXPLORATORY TESTING

 Testers need to be efficient.
 They can't test every possible scenario for every feature.
 They focus on the most important checks – does the basic functionality work?
 Are there obvious bugs?
 Does it match what was agreed during planning?

 More thorough testing might happen in later sprints when the feature is more stable.
 But every sprint, the goal is catching major problems quickly so they can be fixed before the code gets buried under new work.
 Teams need a way to track what's been tested and what still needs checking.
 This could be a simple checklist, a spreadsheet, or one of the many agile testing tools designed for sprint-based teams, like Testpad – lightweight enough to keep up with sprint pace but structured enough to show progress clearly.
+In Testpad, teams copy last sprint's folder of scripts into the new sprint, add tests covering whatever's new or changed, and test in the fresh copy, so the old copy stays a faithful record of what was tested that sprint, and with what results.

 Between sprints, teams either take a short break to handle loose ends or run the next sprint back-to-back.